Rafin298/shop_management/readme.md

 The application is available online at: [https://shop-management-ten.vercel.app/](https://shop-management-ten.vercel.app/)

 You can register for a new account or use these guest credentials to login:

+login as admin:
+- Username: admin1
+- Password: pass1234

+login as seller:
+- Username: seller1
+- Password: pass1234

+login as customer:
-- Username: guest
+- Username: customer1
-- Password: Abcd123#
+- Password: pass1234

 ## 📚 API Documentation